J. P. Arencibia: Texas Rangers

-2014

-On December 5, 2013, it was reported that Arencibia and the Texas Rangers were in discussions for a possible contract.
-The following day, Ken Rosenthal reported that Arencibia had agreed to a one-year contract worth $1.8 million with Texas, pending the completion of a physical examination.
-The deal was made official on December 10.
+Arencibia signed a one-year contract worth $1.8 million with Texas on December 10, 2013.
 Arencibia was optioned to the Triple-A Round Rock Express on May 20, 2014, and outrighted to Round Rock on May 21.
 On July 17, Arencibia was re-added to the 40-man roster when Carlos Peña was designated for assignment.

-On July 29 at Globe Life Park, Arencibia dominated New York Yankees' pitching with four extra base-hits in five at bats (two doubles, two home runs, one of them being a grand slam) and batted in seven of eleven Rangers runs, but the Rangers fell 12-11.

-On August 13, 2014, Arencibia took the mound for the first time in his career and pitched the 9th inning for the Rangers who were losing to the Tampa Bay Rays 10-1.
+On July 29 at Globe Life Park, Arencibia dominated New York Yankees' pitching with four extra base-hits in five at bats (two doubles, two home runs, one of them being a grand slam) and batted in seven of eleven Rangers runs, but the Rangers fell 12–11.
+On August 13, 2014, Arencibia took the mound for the first time in his career and pitched the 9th inning for the Rangers who were losing to the Tampa Bay Rays 10–1.
 He pitched a scoreless inning, throwing 10 pitches, 6 for strikes, and allowed one hit for a single.
 His 10 pitches ranged from 70 to 74 miles per hour.
 He was assigned outright to Triple-A Round Rock on October 6.
 On October 9, it was announced that Arencibia had declined the assignment to Round Rock, becoming a free agent.